skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 <A photo of the Hardware wallet displaying the welcome message>

-A Skywallet that is being used for the first time will not have a firmware(the software interface) installed.
+A Skywallet that is being used for the first time will not have a firmware installed.

+A firmware to a hardware is what an operating system is to your computer.
+Hence without firmware a hardware device cannot work properly.

-Hence any message apart from this welcome message implies that your Skywallet has been tampered by a third party.
+Hence any message apart from this welcome message implies that your Skywallet has been tampered with by a third party.
+Thus if you get any message apart from the welcome message, proceed to disconnect the device and contact support immediately.

 ### Scenario 2:

-A Previously used Skywallet will have a firmware initialized hence such a Skywallet will display the following message on its display screen:
+A previously used Skywallet may have a firmware initialized and if it has, such a Skywallet will display the following message on its display screen:

 **Need Seed!**